 Personality Styles and Personality Disorders

-Your personality is the distinctive pattern of your psychological functioning–the way you think, feel, and behave–that makes you definitely you.
-The New Personality Self-Portrait 25 delineates 14 personality styles which, in each person’s unique combination, shape the manner in which you endeavor to lead a productive and satisfying life, adapt to change, and solve problems.
+Your personality is the distinctive pattern of your psychological functioning.
+It is the way you think, feel, and behave.
+It is definitely you.
+The NPSP25 delineates 14 personality styles which, in each person’s unique combination, shape the manner in which you endeavor to lead a productive and satisfying life, adapt to change, and solve problems.

-The 22-page Interpretation Guide you receive with your test results describes each of these styles at length and shows how it shapes your functioning in key domains of your life.
-Here are capsule descriptions, in the order in which they are presented on your Self-Portrait graph, which reveal the extent of each style in your overall pattern.
+The 22-page Interpretation Guide you receive with your test results describes each of these styles at length.
+It also shows how each style shapes the way you function in the key domains of your life.
+Here are capsule style descriptions in the order in which they are presented on your Self-Portrait graph.
 Click here for examples of how the styles combine in a person’s life story.

 Self-assured, entitled, ambitious, political, competitive, successful, poised, charming.

-Deeply attached and committed, deferential, considerate, cooperative, polite, preferring membership to leadership.
+Deeply attached and committed.
+Preferring membership to leadership.
+Deferential.
+Polite.
+Considerate.
+Cooperative.

 The Continuum of Styles and Disorders: Flexibility to Rigidity